 Early in his GP career he developed an interest in research and became Recorder of the College of GPs’ studies on aetiology of congenital malformations; one of its first large-scale surveys.
 At the same time, he conducted an analysis of one year’s work in his practice, analysing 13,000 consultations by slide-rule and being awarded an MD for a thesis on the adult frequent attenders in the practice.
-This work led to him being elected to the Research Committee and then to the College Council where he was, at that time, the youngest member.
-He succeeded John Hunt (later Lord Hunt of Fawley) as Honorary Secretary of the Council.
-Afterwards, he became Chairman of the Awards Committee and gave the oration when HRH Prince Philip received the Honorary Fellowship prior to becoming President.
+This work led to him being elected first to the Research Committee of the College and then to Council where he was, at that time, the youngest member.
+He succeeded John Hunt (later Lord Hunt of Fawley) as Honorary Secretary of Council.
+Afterwards, he became Vice-Chairman then Chairman of the Awards Committee.
+In the latter capacity he gave the oration when HRH Prince Philip received the Honorary Fellowship prior to becoming President.
 He was proud to have served the College at an important stage of its development.

 In 1973 he decided that there were other priorities in life, left London and returned to Scotland to take over a practice in Dalkeith, near Edinburgh.
 Shortly after, however, he had two operations in quick succession for a prolapsed intervertebral disc that had troubled him for many years.
 This led him to consider a change in career and in 1975 he left general practice and was appointed to the Scottish Home and Health Department.
 Despite this, he was later elected Provost of the South East Scotland Faculty of RCGP, thus having the distinction of serving faculties in two different countries in this position, having previously been Provost of the Northern Home Counties Faculty in England.

-He showed versatility in his work in the Health Department, having posts in Acute Services, Primary Care & Regional Medical Services and Maternal & Child Health before becoming a Principal Medical Officer and Director of the Scottish Health Service Planning Unit.
+He showed versatility in his work in SHHD, having posts in Acute Services, Primary Care and Regional Medical Services, Maternal and Child Health before becoming a Principal Medical Officer and Director of the Scottish Health Service Planning Unit.
 He took early retirement from there, having the wish to return “nearer the action” and was appointed a Consultant in Public Health Medicine with Lothian Health Board, his main duties being as the Medical Administrator on the Hospital Management Committee of the Royal Infirmary of Edinburgh, his old teaching hospital.
 He finally retired from there in 1995.

 He was always interested in sport.
 In his early years he represented his school at football and cricket and also played tennis, later taking a passive interest in these.
-When older, he took up bowling at which he won the Craigmillar Park Bowling Club pairs and triples championships and was runner-up in the singles championship final.
+When older, he took up bowling at which he won the Craigmillar Park Bowling Club (Edinburgh) pairs and triples championships and, in 1969, was runner-up in the singles championship final.
 He later became Honorary President of the club.

 He had been an Elder, Presbytery Elder and General Assembly Elder of Craigmillar Park Church, the church where he was married in 1953.

 Dr Basil Slater died peacefully at Edinburgh’s Western General Hospital on Sunday, 5 March.
 His funeral service drew an unanticipated number to Mortonhall Crematorium, with even standing-room filled.
 They donated £450 to support the work of the NHS Hospital At Home service and the staff of the Western General who were unfailingly supportive and compassionate in his final weeks.
 He will be greatly missed by his wife, three children and two grandchildren.